Rise to Success: Career Highlights of Scott Bessent

 From career breakthroughs to professional milestones, explore how Scott Bessent made an impact.

-Scott Bessent is an American businessman and current U.S. Secretary of the Treasury since 2025.
-He previously worked as a partner at Soros Fund Management (SFM) and founded the global macro investment firm, Key Square Group.
-Bessent is noted as the first openly gay person to lead the U.S. Treasury Department and the second openly gay U.S. Senate-confirmed Cabinet secretary.
-He is also the first openly gay U.S. Senate-confirmed Cabinet member in a Republican administration.
+Scott Bessent is an American businessman and the current United States Secretary of the Treasury, beginning his service in 2025.
+He previously worked as a partner at Soros Fund Management and later founded Key Square Group, a global macro investment firm.
+Bessent is notable for being the first openly gay individual to lead the U.S. Treasury Department and the first openly gay U.S. Senate-confirmed Cabinet member in a Republican administration, as well as the second openly gay U.S. Senate-confirmed Cabinet secretary.

 1991: Hired by Soros Fund Management

-In 1991, Scott Bessent was hired by Soros Fund Management (SFM).
+In 1991, Scott Bessent was hired by Soros Fund Management (SFM) after holding a series of financial positions.

 September 1992: Profited on Black Wednesday

-In September 1992, as a leading member of the SFM group, Bessent profited by $1 billion on Black Wednesday during the British pound sterling crisis.
+In September 1992, as a leading member of Soros Fund Management, Scott Bessent's group profited by $1 billion on Black Wednesday during the British pound sterling crisis.

-In 1992, Scott Bessent was a leading member of the SFM team whose bet on the Black Wednesday collapse of the British Pound sterling earned the firm over $1 billion.
+In 1992, Scott Bessent was a leading member of the Soros Fund Management (SFM) team whose bet on the Black Wednesday collapse of the British Pound sterling earned the firm over $1 billion.

 2000: Founded Bessent Capital

-After resigning from SFM, in 2000, Scott Bessent founded a $1 billion hedge fund, Bessent Capital.
+In 2000, Scott Bessent founded a $1 billion hedge fund, Bessent Capital, after resigning from Soros Fund Management (SFM).

 2005: Bessent Capital Closed

-From 2006 to 2011, Scott Bessent was an adjunct professor of economic history at Yale.
+In 2006, Scott Bessent became an adjunct professor of economic history at Yale.

-From 2006 to 2011, Scott Bessent was an adjunct professor of economic history at Yale, teaching three courses.
+In 2011, Scott Bessent ended his role as an adjunct professor of economic history at Yale, where he had been teaching since 2006.

-In 2013, Scott Bessent made SFM another $1.2 billion by betting against the Japanese yen.
+In 2013, Scott Bessent made Soros Fund Management another $1.2 billion by betting against the Japanese yen.

 In 2016, Key Square Group's main fund returned 13%.

-In 2018, Key Square Group returned Soros's investment as it took in other assets.
+In 2018, Key Square Group returned George Soros's investment as it took in other assets, as part of a prearranged deal.

-2022: Bessent Praised Trump and Abe for Containing China
+2022: Bessent praises Trump and Abe for containing China

-In 2022, Scott Bessent lauded Donald Trump and Shinzo Abe for their efforts in containing China, describing China as "ever more antagonistic".
+In 2022, Bessent praised Trump and former Japanese prime minister Shinzo Abe for containing China and called China "ever more antagonistic".

 January 16, 2025: Appeared Before Senate Committee

-On January 16, 2025, Scott Bessent appeared before the United States Senate Committee on Finance for his confirmation hearing.
-At the hearing, he advocated for tax cut extensions and tougher economic policies on China and Russia.
+On January 16, 2025, Scott Bessent appeared before the United States Senate Committee on Finance.
+At his confirmation hearing, Bessent advocated for tax cut extensions and tougher economic policies on China and Russia.

 On January 21, 2025, the U.S. Senate Committee on Finance advanced Scott Bessent's nomination to the Senate floor by a 16–11 vote.